kubernetes/website/content/en/blog/_posts/2023-12-07-a-demo-of-webassembly-and-wasi-on-kubernetes/index.md

 In this section, I will demonstrate how to configure crun as runtime in containerd, enabling support for running Wasm modules.

 {{< note >}}
-Ensure that crun binary has been installed as per the instructions in the section: [Low-level Container Runtime](#low-level-container-runtime).
+Ensure that crun binary has been installed as per the instructions in the section: [Run Wasm modules in a local Linux container, via a low-level runtime](#run-wasm-modules-in-a-local-linux-container-via-a-low-level-runtime).
 {{< /note >}}

 Run the following commands to install containerd: